SAP-samples/teched2023-XP265/exercises/ex1/README.md

 |ips.trace.failed.entity.content |true|

 If a provisioning job repeatedly fails and you need problem investigation, you can enable logging and tracing for the personal and sensitive data of your provisioned entities.
-To do this, we set this property to true.
+To do this, set this property to true.
 If the property is not set, in the logs you see: content = <hidden content>.

 12. Check that your properties are similar to the bellow screenshot and press  **Save**.